dizza01/RARE25-Submission/README.md

 - To improve the baseline, you can modify the model, training procedure, or inference logic.
 - Ensure any new dependencies are added to `requirements.txt` and the Dockerfile.

-## Contact
-For more details, refer to the RARE25 challenge documentation or contact the organizers.